Jwan622/dbt-practice/docs/notes_while_writing_dbt_models.md

 (11 rows)
 ```

-When we run our query we get this which looks right:
+When we run our final query we get this which looks right:

 ```
 bookings=# WITH no_transfer_flights AS (